Kids Konnection Playground: A Beautiful Playground for Kids of Diverse Abilities on the Northshore

-As we walked around and took Nathaniel to see and experience all the playground had to offer, we noticed plaques here and there, and we began to learn that there was more beauty to this place than what we had already noticed and felt.
-The plaques honored mothers and their children with disabilities who were the foundation of the playground’s creation.
-They also honored the private citizens, businesses, corporations, and government entities who gave of their time, money, and talents to ensure the playground would grow from an idea to an actual place for all people to enjoy.
+If you head to Kids Konnection, you will notice plaques here and there, and you will began to learn that there iss more beauty to this place than what you initially notice and feel.
+The plaques honor mothers – and their children with disabilities – who are the foundation of the playground’s creation.
+They also honor the private citizens, businesses, corporations and government entities who gave their time, money and talents to ensure the playground would grow from an idea to an actual place for all people to enjoy.
 Beautiful!

-Knowing this made many other aspects of the park make sense.
-Knowing this put us in awe of the creativity put into all the different activities the park had to offer.
+Knowing this makes many other aspects of the park make sense and puts one in awe of the creativity poured into all the different activities the park has to offer.
 In addition to traditional playground equipment found at almost any playground, there are special, little nooks all throughout the park for play and learning.
 A xylophone made of wood and pipes, a place to sit and “drive” a “car,” a sand and water station, a large see-saw with large seats, several different tactile activities, as well as swings with large backs, and a huge sandbox with lots of different sand toys to use.
-This isn’t a complete list, but just the ones we noticed and Nathaniel enjoyed.
-One of the most beautiful things about all of the equipment, traditional or not, was that every single area of the playground was accessible by wheelchair!
+One of the most beautiful things about all of the equipment, traditional or not, is that every single area of the playground is accessible by wheelchair!
 Not to mention, nearly all play areas are heavily shaded.
 This helps everyone dealing with Louisiana summers and people with conditions that require them to avoid direct sunlight and extreme temperatures.
-I thought, “Hooray! for the people who made this park!”

-You see, I have been a special education teacher/tutor for more than five years.
-To me, this wasn’t just a really cool, handicap accessible playground.
-For me, the children, and the families I have worked with, this is a place where children and adults with disabilities can play just like everyone else.
+I personally have been a special education teacher/tutor for many years.
+To me, this isn’t just a really cool, handicap accessible playground.
+For me, the children, and the families I have worked with, this is a place where children and adults with disabilities and diverse abilities can play just like everyone else.
 More importantly, this is a place where they can “konnect” with a large amount of people with varying backgrounds and abilities.
 Maybe most significantly, this is a place where they can be more a part of their community.
-Beautiful!!

 The History of Kids Konnection Playground

-A short time thereafter, I visited the website for the playground to learn more about the history of the Kids Konnection Playground, and the beauty surrounding this place continued.
-I learned that there is a lot of power when two moms of children with disabilities sit in a kitchen together!
+There is a lot of power when two moms of children with disabilities sit in a kitchen together!
 The seed for the playground was planted when one of the moms asked the other if her child had ever been to a playground before.
-One mom had heard of something called a Boundless Playground, and they wanted to make sure their children were able to enjoy the experience of going to a playground like all other children did.
-“Like Nathaniel did,” I thought.
+One mom had heard of something called a Boundless Playground, and they wanted to make sure their children were able to enjoy the experience of going to a playground like all other children do.